ID: 613

 Conference Topic: G14.
 Social impact assessment

 Fence sitters and hardliners alike are welcome, and audience participation is a must in this interactive session!
 First, diverse opinions on key social performance issues will be explored in a low pressure, reflective way.
-Then, two real world case studies will be presented, describing critical success factors that led to positive outcomes.
+Then, real world case studies from the global south will be presented, describing critical success factors that led to positive outcomes.

 Status: approve